-- -Arts, humanities, music and language - Education, psychology and health science - -Science, technology, engineering and mathematics - Business, finance, human resources and law.
+- Arts, humanities, music and language - Education, psychology, health science and healthcare - Science, technology, engineering and mathematics - Business, finance, human resources and law.

-Route 2: You can choose to study 120 credits, specialising within one study area (as above) and take up to 60 credits from any other study area, including:
+Route 2: You can choose to study a minimum 120 credits within one study area (chosen as your area of specialism) and take up to 60 credits from any other study area, including:

-Further professional development modules.
+Further professional development.